Terry Melcher: Early career

 Melcher has been credited with helping to shape the sound of 1960s surf music in California.
 In the early 1960s, Melcher and Bruce Johnston formed the vocal duet Bruce & Terry.
 The duo had hits like "Custom Machine" and "Summer Means Fun".
-Melcher and Johnston also created another group, The Rip Chords, which had a Top 10 hit with "Hey Little Cobra".
+Melcher and Johnston also created another group, The Rip Chords, which had a top 10 hit with "Hey Little Cobra".
 Later, Johnston would join the Beach Boys.

 By the mid-1960s, Melcher had joined the staff of Columbia Records and went on to work with the Byrds.
 He produced their hit cover versions of Bob Dylan's "Mr. Tambourine Man" and Pete Seeger's "Turn!
 Turn!
 Turn!", as well as the corresponding albums Mr. Tambourine Man and Turn!
 Turn!
-Turn!.
+Turn!

 Following conflicts with the band and their manager, Melcher was replaced as producer by Allen Stanton and then Gary Usher, although he would work with the Byrds again on their Ballad of Easy Rider, (Untitled) and Byrdmaniax albums.
 Melcher also worked with Paul Revere & the Raiders, Wayne Newton, Frankie Laine, Jimmy Boyd, Pat Boone, Glen Campbell, Mark Lindsay and the Mamas & the Papas.
 He was instrumental in signing Los Angeles band the Rising Sons, led by Taj Mahal and Ry Cooder.

-Melcher performed on the Beach Boys' album Pet Sounds, playing tambourine on "That's Not Me" and "God Only Knows", and was a board member of the Monterey Pop Foundation and a producer of the Monterey Pop Festival in 1967.
+Melcher performed on the Beach Boys' album Pet Sounds, playing tambourine on "That's Not Me", "Good Vibrations" and "God Only Knows", and was a board member of the Monterey Pop Foundation and a producer of the Monterey Pop Festival in 1967.